 4307 Learning, Cognition and Emotion.
-Study of the principles of learning, cognition and emotion, and their applications to
+Study of the principles of learning, cognition and emotion, and their applications to the understanding of human development and personality.
+PRE: PSY 1300.
+F

 4321 Forensic Psychology.
 Study of the intersection of crime, law, and psychology.
 Emphasis will be placed on understanding how abnormal behavior is treated in the judicial system, as well as civil commitment and criminal competencies.
 F